gabriel-milan/coach/README.md

 - [ ] Add support for uploading/managing datasets
 - [ ] Reusable Python scripts
-- [ ] No loading tensorflow at all, except when explicitly needed
+- [x] No loading tensorflow at all, except when explicitly needed
-- [ ] Replace Redis PubSub with Redis Queue